hay

 Etymology

-From Old Spanish ha ý (it has there) (compare Catalan hi ha and French il y a), from ha, third-person singular present of aver (to have), + ý (locative pronoun, compare modern French y and Catalan hi), from Latin ibī (there).
+From Old Spanish ha ý (it has there) (compare Catalan hi ha and French il y a), from ha, third-person singular present form of aver (to have), + ý (locative pronoun, compare modern French y and Catalan hi), from Latin ibī (there).

 Pronunciation